lucapiombo/PIV-SimplePass/README.md

 ---

-Below an example of the a potential output image:
+Below an example of a potential output image:

 ![comparison image](util/example.png)